Devonshire Mall

 In 2021, the shuttered Sears store at Devonshire became home of a mass COVID-19 vaccination site as part of a cooperative effort between Windsor Regional Hospital, the City of Windsor and the Windsor-Essex County Health Unit.

 In 2022, HOOPP sold the property to H&R REIT and it is currently operated by Primaris REIT.
 In spring 2024, mall management announced another redevelopment plan which included demolishing the former Sears building which had been mostly vacant since the store closed in 2018.
 In summer 2024, management announced that they would construct a new entry at the Sears site that will include new facilities for Sport Chek and Mark's which would relocate from other areas of the mall.
 Primaris is reviewing other plans for the space which it says may include hotels, residences or entertainment venues.

 In July 2024, the Hudson's Bay store closed for approximately one week due to a failure of the air conditioning system.
 The store was one of many the chain closed that week citing mechanical issues.
 In March 2025, the chain announced it was liquidating many of its locations due to financial conditions.
 Sales at the Devonshire store began in late March.
+In June 2026, Primaris acquired the former Hudson's Bay site and announced it would demolish the structure to create a new entrance for the mall.